 The First Parish of Watertown is one of the oldest congregations in the United States.
 Puritans, who were seeking religious freedom in England, left there in 1630 on a flotilla of ships with the Arbella as the flagship for the fleet.
-A model of the Arbella can be found in our sanctuary.
-It also serves as a symbol of our long history and advocacy of freedom, and can be seen on our newsletter and church banner.
-Those Puritan immigrants arrived in the New World to found three communities, and their respective churches.
-These were Charlestown, Boston, and Watertown, the first inland community in the Massachusetts Bay colony.
+Those Puritan immigrants settled around the Massachusetts Bay and founded three churches at the center of their communities: Charlestown, Boston, and Watertown.
+The covenant of the first church in Watertown was signed in July 1630 by about forty members, with Reverend George Phillips as the first minister.

 In Puritan times every resident was required to belong to the geographical parish and pay taxes for its support.
 The Watertown congregation gained a reputation for non-conformity very early in its history when its first minister George Phillips said that churches other than Puritan ones were legitimate congregations, and residents of the community affirmed a revolutionary rallying cry of no taxation without representation.
 Our present Congregational form of church government owes its foundation to these Puritan times, where the members of each congregation, in democratic fashion, have authority over property ownership, membership rules, and the call of the minister.